 - Unclear Message – When trying to convey too much information, the message can get lost in the visuals

-- Boring – No matter how visually pleasing an infographic is, sometimes, the info is just too dry for public consumption
+- Boring – No matter how visually pleasing they are, sometimes, the info is just too dry for public consumption

 Pros of Infographics

-Infographics aren’t all doom and gloom.
-If used correctly, this visual medium can have a positive impact on a business’s digital performance.
+They aren’t all doom and gloom.
+If used correctly, this visual medium can still have a positive impact on a business’s digital performance.

 - Reader Retention – Quick bursts of info, rather than a long article, keep reader’s attention

 - Shareable – Great way to get your content to spread quickly, and possibly get some backlinks to your site

 - Eye-catching – People are drawn to colorful and playful visuals